Geography of Australia: Physiographic divisions

+Unlike other major landmasses, where some landscapes date back only tens of thousands of years, when great ice sheets retreated, the age of landforms in Australia is generally measured in many millions of years.
+This gives Australia a very distinctive physical geography, having the lowest continental topography in the world, with an average elevation of only 330 m; around 86.77% of the country's surface (excluding islands) does not exceed an altitude of 500 m.

+Four-region model

-Mainland Australia can be broken into four major landform regions: the Coastal Plains, the Eastern Highlands, the Central Lowlands and the Western Plateau.
+Mainland Australia can be broadly divided into four major landform regions classified by climate, geology, tectonics, and elevation: the Coastal Plains, the Eastern Highlands, the Central Lowlands and the Western Plateau.

-Along the eastern seaboard of the mainland are the Coastal Plains; a narrow strip of land along the east continental coastline of Australia from Queensland to Victoria.
-This area is flat and has relatively high rainfall, making it suitable for human settlement.
-It is the most densely populated area in Australia.
-Much of the centre of mainland Australia is also flat, but there are numerous ranges such as the MacDonnell and Musgrave Ranges, as well as some individual structures, of which the best known is Uluru.
-Towards the east, the flat land rises to the Great Divide which runs parallel to the east coast from the tip of the Cape York Peninsula in Queensland almost 4000 km south to the Grampians in Victoria.
+Along the eastern seaboard of the mainland are the Coastal Plains, a narrow strip of land along the eastern continental coastline of Australia from Queensland to Victoria.
+However, other sources refer to the Coastal Plains as the entire coastline of the mainland, outspreading beyond the east coast.
+This area is flat and has relatively high rainfall, making it suitable for human settlement and thus the most densely populated area in Australia.
+Towards the west, the flat land rises to the Great Dividing Range which runs parallel to the east coast from the tip of the Cape York Peninsula in Queensland almost 4000 km south to the Grampians in Victoria.
 This separates rivers flowing to the west and north from those flowing to the Pacific.
-The Eastern Highlands are made up of a series of mountains in the south topped by Mount Kosciuszko and volcanic plugs, ash domes and flow remnants further north.
-The Western Plateau is a relatively flat area about 183 m above sea level with low mountainous ranges in the north of Western Australia and isolated uplands in the Northern Territory.
-This area makes up more than half of the country.
+This region, known as the Eastern Highlands, is made up of a series of mountains in the south topped by Mount Kosciuszko and volcanic plugs, ash domes and flow remnants further north.
+West of the Highlands lie the Central Lowlands, stretching from Australia's largest river basin, the Murray-Darling, through the Great Artesian Basin, extending north to the Gulf of Carpentaria.
+Further to the west, the Western Plateau forms a relatively flat area about less than 500 m above sea level with numerous low mountain ranges such as the MacDonnell and Musgrave Ranges as well as some individual structures, of which the best known is Uluru.
+This area makes up one third of the country.